 Photos courtesy of BBC News, EPA, and Press TV

-- Charm of diplomatic optimism: EU, Britain, France, Germany, Russia & China, direct talks with Iran; Bush quick to condemn Iran
+- Charm of diplomatic optimism: EU, Britain, France, Germany, Russia & China, direct talks with Iran while Bush quick to condemn

 - European Union foreign policy chief Javier Solana denies agreement on new sanctions against Iran

-- Ahmadinejad ordered withdrawal of $75 billion from EU banks before Brown announced to freeze overseas assets of Bank Melli Iran
+- No small money.
+Withdrawal of $75 billion from EU banks before Brown announced to freeze overseas assets of Bank Melli Iran

-- On Iran, Brown puts himself squarely behind Bush; on Iraq, both resist calls for more rapid withdrawals from an unpopular war
+- Like minds pair up: Brown & Bush both resist calls for more rapid withdrawals from an unpopular war

 Browse other gifts from Zazzle.